bazelbuild/buildtools/WARNINGS.md

   * Automatic fix: no
   * [Suppress the warning](#suppress): `# buildifier: disable=unused-variable`

-This happens when a variable is set but not used in the file, e.g.
+This happens when a variable or function is set but not used in the file, e.g.

 ```python
 x = [1, 2]